Lafayette AIM Program

 How it Works

 The Application Process: Students interested in the AIM program must apply using both the Vincennes University application and the AIM application.
 The Accuplacer Placement Test may need to be taken here.
 Once accepted to Vincennes University AIM partners will review your application and determine which applicants meet the rigorous background requirements.
-Next, the AIM partnership will interview candidates and select students for the upcoming class. (**We are now accepting applications for the Fall 2022.
+Next, the AIM partnership will interview candidates and select students for the upcoming class. (**We are now accepting applications for the Fall 2023 semester.
 For information regarding the application process, please call 812-888-4812.)

 Semester I: During the first semester of their freshman year, AIM students will study Advanced Manufacturing Automation Technology classes on the Vincennes campus.
 Student must maintain at least a “C” or higher in all classes.
 Student success will be closely monitored.